Was Bruce Willis ill before 2022? W9 investigates

 What The Film Claims, And What It Leaves Unsaid

-The documentary’s promise can be summed up in one sentence: to find the tipping point.
+The documentary’s promise can be summed up in one sentence: find the tipping point.
 But that promise hits a clear limit: the chronology of Bruce Willis’s illness has never been detailed officially.
 What is established are the family’s public announcements.
 The rest is reconstruction, to be handled conditionally.

 The mechanism here is twofold.
-On one side, a production that wants to “wrap the day” and deliver the film.
+On one side, a production that wants to “finish the day” and deliver the film.
 On the other, professionals who voice their discomfort: continuing to shoot when acting is no longer a free choice, but an effort imposed by the machine.

 The Economy Of ‘Small Films’ And The Aging Of Action Heroes